 3. Was Jerry Springer really born on a tube platform?

-According to the man himself, he was born in East Finchley tube station during the second World War, but TfL say that there have only been three recorded births on the underground; one in 1924, then two more in 2008 and 2009.
+According to the man himself, he was born in Highgate tube station during the second world war.
+Yet TfL says there have only been three recorded births on the underground; one in 1924, then two more in 2008 and 2009.
 We bet no-one offered them a seat either.
 So, since the redoubtable Mr Springer is neither 87 nor under five that qualifies as a mystery for us.
+Maybe he was born above ground at the station?
+Hmm...

 4. Does each line really have its own sub-species of mosquito?